 7. Ask Customer Service Teams to Share Their Reports and Findings

 Your customer service team will have everything from call logs to customer emails that can indicate where a pain point may exist.
 These reports and logs can be a great knowledge resource that you can get through to understand what customers may be looking for.

 Sometimes, your customers may not feel comfortable telling the salesperson or account manager they work with every day of the problems they face.
 But they may be more comfortable speaking to a customer service rep who they don’t work with closely.

 8. Just Ask Your B2B Customers Directly During Routine Sales Calls

 Finally, the best way to find your B2B customers’ pain points is to just ask them how you can help them better.
 Asking if things are going alright or if your product/service needs a modification can make your customers feel cared for.

 Plus, when you initiate the conversation, your customers may feel emboldened and more likely to let you know how they feel and disclose their pain points.

 You can store all of the information you receive on your sales calls in your company’s CRM.
 That way, all members of your sales and customer service team will know how to mindfully manage the customers’ brand experience.

-Kylas is an enterprise-grade CRM designed uniquely for small businesses.
+Kylas is an enterprise-grade CRM designed uniquely for growing businesses.
 It is easy to use and offers UNLIMITED USERS and FEATURES.
 If that’s something you are looking for then, why wait!?
 Schedule a Demo Today!
 Contact us today to discuss your requirements.